Locations:

 Can rosemary oil help regrow hair?

-The answer appears to be yes — and there’s scientific proof behind it.
+The answer appears to be yes — and there’s some scientific evidence behind it.

 Researchers found rosemary oil to be as effective at encouraging hair regrowth as minoxidil, a medication better known as Rogaine®, says Dr. Khetarpal.
-The 2015 study focused on people with androgenic alopecia (male pattern baldness or female pattern baldness).
+The small-scale study in 2015 focused on people with androgenic alopecia (male pattern baldness or female pattern baldness).

 Using rosemary oil instead of minoxidil also led to fewer issues with itchy scalp at the three-month and six-month check-ins.